top of page

 My name is Megan and I am an addict.
-My experience transforming from the culture of addiction into a culture of recovery was a long and painful one because I didn’t really understand what that transformation was about.
+My experience transforming from a culture of addiction into a culture of recovery was a long and painful one because I didn’t really understand what that transformation was about.

-I wrote this blog with the intent of educating both families and addicts alike what Addiction and Recovery really are about…
+I wrote this blog with the intent of educating both families and addicts alike about what Addiction and Recovery really are about…

 “People are not addicted to just the substance; people are addicted to escaping reality”